Classic Motorcycle Build

 Harley Shortster

-The Harley-Davidson Shortster was available for 1972 only.
+The Harley-Davidson Shortster was offered for 1972 only.
 Powered by a 65cc two-stroke engine, front suspension was telescopic (not oil dampened) with a swing-arm and twin shocks in the rear.
 Wheels were 10-inch, with a three-speed gearbox shifted by the rider's left foot.
 These Italian-made (Aermacchi) machines were offered in three colors: yellow, red, and blue.

 Harley-Davidson x90